 Upon closing the sale of our former Distribution business, the Company entered into a TSA with the buyer, pursuant to which the Company agreed to support the information technology, human resources and benefits, tax and treasury functions of the Distribution business for six to twelve months.
 The buyer exercised the option to extend the support period for up to a maximum of an additional year for certain information technology services.
 The buyer has the right to terminate individual services at any point over the renewal term and began to terminate certain services in 2020.
-Substantially all services were completed as of the end of the first quarter of 2021; however, the TSA is expected to be fully completed by the third quarter of 2021.
-We incurred \$0.7 million and \$4.1 million in costs associated with the TSA in the three-month fiscal periods ended April 2, 2021 and April 3, 2020, respectively.
-These costs were partially offset by \$0.5 million and \$3.0 million in income earned from the TSA in the three-month fiscal periods ended April 2, 2021 and April 3, 2020, respectively, included in income from transition services agreement, which is below operating income on the Company's Condensed Consolidated Statement of Operations.
+Substantially all services were completed as of the end of the first quarter of 2021 and we expect the TSA to be fully completed in the third quarter of 2021.
+We incurred \$1.0 million and \$1.7 million in costs associated with the TSA in the three-month and six-month fiscal periods ended July 2, 2021, respectively.
+These costs were partially offset by \$0.4 million and \$0.9 million in income earned from the TSA in the three-month and six-month fiscal periods ended July 2, 2021, respectively.
+These costs were partially offset by \$3.1 million and \$6.0 million in income earned from the TSA in the three-month and six-month fiscal periods ended July 2, 2021, respectively, which was included below operating income in income earned from the TSA in the three-month and six-month fiscal periods ended July 2, 2021, respectively, which was included below operating income in income from transition services agreement on the Company's Condensed Consolidated Statement of Operations.